Visual problems

 Causes of sudden painful visual impairment

-There are several problems which can affect the surface of the eye which can affect vision, although usually they mainly cause pain and redness.
-However, if severe they can cause permanent scarring of the clear window (cornea) which sits over the coloured part of the eye (the iris) and the pupil.
+There are several problems which can affect the surface of the eye and cause visual problems, although usually they mostly cause pain and redness without significant visual problems.
+However, if severe, they can cause permanent scarring of the clear window (cornea) which sits over the coloured part of the eye (the iris) and the pupil.

 Conjunctivitis

-Conjunctivitis is inflammation or infection of the surface layer of the eye (the conjunctiva).
-Conjunctivitis does not normally affect your vision, other than to make things slightly blurry due to watering or discharge over the eyes.
-See the separate leaflets called Eye Problems, Allergic Conjunctivitis and Infective Conjunctivitis for more details.
+Conjunctivitis is an inflammation or infection of the surface layer of the eye (the conjunctiva).
+Conjunctivitis does not normally affect the vision, other than to make things slightly blurry due to watering or discharge over the eyes.
+See the separate leaflets called Eye problems, Allergic conjunctivitis and Infective conjunctivitis for more details.

 Foreign bodies - something in your eye

-If you get something in your eye then your eye will water, the blinking reflex will be activated and your eye will be very irritable.
-Foreign bodies on the surface of the eye don't normally damage vision but they can do so in certain circumstances:
+When a foreign body gets into the eye then the eye will water, the blinking reflex will be activated and the eye will be very irritable.
+Foreign bodies on the surface of the eye don't normally cause visual problems but they can do so in certain circumstances:

 Active chemicals, such as strong acid, alkali or plaster dust, may damage the surface of the eye and cause scarring.